pigottlaura/PortfolioBuilder/README.md

 - Database
     - All users, portfolios and media items are stored in a Mongo database (generated and run using the Mongoose module)
     - The database connection is shared among multiple routes through a custom module (see database.js)
-    - Running a both a local database (for development purposes) and a MongoLabs database remotely (for use when the app is running live on Azure)
+    - Running both a local database (for development purposes) and a MongoLabs database remotely (for use when the app is running live on Azure)
     - Using population (similar to an SQL table JOIN)
-        - The Portfolio document is the main point for quering the database
+        - The Portfolio document is the main point for querying the database
         - Each Portfolio contains the ObjectId of the owner, and an array of ObjectId's for the MediaItems which belong to it
         - Each time the Portfolio model is queries, using the populate() method to source the relevant documents using their ObjectId to reference them
         - This appears to be much faster, and returns all the relevant data for the portfolio in one query
     - Database Models
         - User
+            - User documents contain details such as username, password, GoogleId etc.
         - Portfolio
+            - Portfolio documents contain a reference to the ObjectId of the owner (User), as well as an array of ObjectId's which reference the media items which belong to it (MediaItem)
         - MediaItem
+            - MediaItem documents contain all details relating to the file (path, mime type, size etc.) as well as the index position of the media item in the portfolio, and the category in which it exists.
+            - MediaItems also contain a reference to the ObjectId of their owner (User)
     - Mongoose Middleware
         - e.g. .pre("remove") and post("save")
         - Makes it possible for me to perform a cascade delete of all media items from Portfolio, before they are deleted
-        - Each time a new media item is saved, it's object id will be added to the Portfolio of it's owner
+        - Each time a new media item is saved, its object id will be added to the Portfolio of its owner
-        - If a media item is deleted, it's object id will also be deleted from the Portfolio document of it's owner
+        - If a media item is deleted, its object id will also be deleted from the Portfolio document of its owner
         - Created a custom sortMediaItems() function on the methods object of the Portfolio schema, which sorts the media items of the document which is passed into it and returns the result to the callback
 - Accounts
     - Users can log in to create a new portfolio using their Google account.
 Using the passport-google-oauth module to generate this functionality.
-    - Users can create their own accounts on the server, by providing their own username and password, while also being able to choose their portfolio url at signup
+    - Users can create their own accounts on the server, by providing their own username and password, while also being able to choose their portfolio URL at signup
         - Any password stored in the database are encrypted using AES-256-CTR
     - When users are filling out the log in form, using an AJAX request to the server to check if the username and/or portfolioURL are available.
 Giving feedback to the user (i.e. to let them know if these credentials are available) through the use of glyphicons to the right of the relevant input fields
 - Sessions